Challenging Matchstick Tower puzzle: Move 4 matches to invert the tower

-This matchstick puzzle doesn't have any single closed shape of squares and triangles.
-That's why majority of the matchstick puzzle solving techniques won't be applicable here.
+This matchstick puzzle doesn’t have any single closed shape of squares and triangles.
+That’s why most of the matchstick puzzle solving techniques won’t apply here.

 Structural analysis should play the most vital role in solving this puzzle systematically and quickly.

 Enjoy solving the puzzle.

 Solution to the matchstick tower puzzle - Move 4 matches to invert the matchstick tower

-On analysis of the structure of the tower, the specific characteristics of the placement of the matches identified are,
+On analysis of the structure of the tower, the specific characteristics of placing the matches identified are,

 - In each row, the matches are at equal distance from each other.

 - A match in a row above is placed at the midpoint between the two sticks below it.

-- Vertical separation between the rows is same, and,
+- Vertical separation between the rows is the same, and,

 - Number of matches in each row reduces by one moving in the direction towards the fourth row at the top with the single stick at the top forming the pinnacle.

 These are the placement details of the matches.

-For analyzing the problems, the figure of upright tower with matchsticks labeled is shown below.
+For analyzing the problem, the figure of the upright tower with matchsticks labeled is shown.

 A very important fifth characteristic of the whole structure is,

-The structure is symmetric on both sides of a virtual vertical line passing through it center.
+The structure is symmetric on both sides of a virtual vertical line passing through its center.
 This is the vertical axis of symmetry of the tower structure.

-Realizing the importance of this property, we quickly form an inverted tower structure by moving a few matches.
+We use this important property to quickly form an inverted tower structure by moving a few matches.
 It is easy.
 So we do it as an experiment.

 Creating an inverted tower Structure by moving a few matches: Matchstick tower puzzle

 Before moving any matchstick, we would easily visualize the inverted tower structure with the symmetry of the original maintained.